jsdrews/http-api-template/{{cookiecutter.project_name}}/CONTRIBUTING.md

 ## Front End Development

 Everything is centered around the api spec.
 Make changes to the api spec to reflect what is needed from the api for the front end.
-While the backend features are developed, one can use `task mock` to mock the api and develop the front end.
+While the backend features are being developed, one can use `task mock` to mock the api and develop the front end.

 If you need to run the full web api, you can run `task up` which will run the web api at address: `localhost:$API_PORT`.